IBM/RuDaS/README.md

 * *F1-score*
 * *Rule-score*: a computationally efficient measure that consider only the induced rules and not the grounded atoms.

-Predicate invention: we don't penalize it in the evaluation
+Predicate invention is not penalized in the evaluation.

 ## Future extensions